chani0156/file-system-app-client/README.md

 1. Make sure you have Node.js and npm installed on your machine.

-2. Navigate to the `frontend` directory.
+2. Navigate to the `file-system-app-client` directory.

 3. Install project dependencies by running: